-The Denniston Hill residency preceded a period of expansion for the Brassland and this month-long residency was curated by Alec Hanley Bemis to give a new wave of signings a chance to cocoon and develop their work.
+The Denniston Hill residency preceded a period of expansion for the Brassland label; this month-long residency was curated by Alec Hanley Bemis to give a new wave of signings a chance to cocoon and develop their work.
 The label had long been defined by its early '00s roots with The National and Clogs, but by the early '10s The National's continued growth and success had created the kind of financial cushion which allowed us to take a chance on a new crop of artists.
 We invited them all upstate to this residency site along with some friends in adjacent creative fields to encourage a larger sense of community and make mealtimes more fruitful interactions for all.

 Most notably, during the residency we received a proper introduction to musician/choreographer Steven Reker's People Get Ready project and composer/producer Jherek Bischoff, both of whom were in attendance for most of the month.
 Bischoff produced People Get Ready's self-titled full-length debut on premises, and the resulting album was released on Brassland in 2012 along with Bischoff's own proper studio debut, Composed.
 Their work would define Brassland for the next several years.